eloyfelix/pistache_predictor/README.md

-# Target predictions C++ REST microservice with LibTorch, RDKit and Pistache
+# Target predictions C++ REST microservice with ONNX Runtime, RDKit and Pistache

-Example of an [histone deacetylase 3](https://www.ebi.ac.uk/chembl/target_report_card/CHEMBL1829/) multilayer perceptron "dummy" model trained in Python's [PyTorch](https://pytorch.org/)(1.4) and [serialized](https://pytorch.org/tutorials/advanced/cpp_export.html) to be used in C++ as a [Pistache](https://github.com/oktal/pistache) powered REST microservice.
+Example of an [histone deacetylase 3](https://www.ebi.ac.uk/chembl/target_report_card/CHEMBL1829/) multi-layer perceptron "dummy" model trained in Python using [PyTorch](https://pytorch.org/)(1.4), [exported](https://pytorch.org/docs/stable/onnx.html) to the [ONNX](https://onnx.ai/) format and used with the [ONNX Runtime](https://microsoft.github.io/onnxruntime/) in C++ as a [Pistache](https://github.com/oktal/pistache) powered REST microservice.
 Molecular fingerprints calculated with [RDKit](https://www.rdkit.org/docs/index.html).

-This miniproject only pretends to be an example of how to glue all the different components in C++ using a model previously trained in Python.
+This miniproject only pretends to be an example of how the different components can be glued together in C++ using a model previously trained in Python.

 ## To run it